dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 lazy_arrays = [da.from_delayed(x, shape=sample.shape, dtype=sample.dtype)
                for x in lazy_arrays]
 ```

+*Note: here we're assuming that all of the images have the same shape and dtype
+as the sample file that we loaded above.
+This is not always the case.
+See the
+`dask_image` note below in the Future Work section for an alternative.*:

 We haven't yet stitched these together.
 We have hundreds of single-chunk Dask
 arrays, each of which lazily loads a single 3d chunk of data from disk.
 Lets look at a single array.